modcomlearning/BackendAPI/README.md

 Output
 ![alt text](image-37.png)

-## Step 3: Setting Up Flask App for Our eCommerce Web Application
+## Step 3: Setting Up Flask App for Our eCommerce Web Application - Backend

-In your class Folder, reate a Python File named app.py. <br/>
+In your class Folder, create a Python File named app.py. <br/>
 In this File we create our API (Application Programming Interface)
 <br/>
 Inside app.py write below code.